rblx-local/localnet/asset/HOW_TO_ADD_NEW_ASSETS.md

 ![](image-3.png)

+3. Install as mesh if you get asked
-3. Put the file inside assets folder and start **changefileextensions.bat**
+4. Put the file inside assets folder and start **changefileextensions.bat**
-4. Restart the studio for changes to be happen.
+5. Restart the studio for changes to be happen.

 # Audios
 To Download **Audios**, Watch these steps: